ZhipengHong0123/Steam-Game-Analysis/README.md

 ## Decision Tree

 ## Random Forest
 We also built Random Forest to predict whether a user will vote up for a game.
 Since we have 100k+ rows, it's hard to implement Random Forest on all features.
 So we need to select the feature and use feature engineering to get more predictive features.
-So we choose `"appid"`,`"platforms"`,`"num_games_owned"`,`"num_reviews","developer"`,`"price","publisher"`,`"playtime_at_review"` and `"playtime_forever"` to predict `"voted_up"`.
+So we choose `"appid"`,`"platforms"`,`"num_games_owned"`,`"num_reviews"`,`"developer"`,`"price"`,`"publisher"`,`"playtime_at_review"` and `"playtime_forever"` to predict `"voted_up"`.
 Since the review also contains lots of information, we used **vaderSentiment** a package in Python that can convert text into the sentimental score.
 By defining a UDF function(user define function), we convert review context into the sentimental score in Spark Dataframe.

 We built Random Forest and used cross-validation to search for our best model.